datduyng/unlRobotic2018/README.md

 - this lib will provide a tool to parse data package and tokenize it to global variable where use can access by using this lib.

+## Update 07/20/18
+- added lcd to the bot for live debuging
+	- see `botMain.ino` sketches for more detail
+- added back sonar to increase accuracy
+- fixed CameraArmDriver facePos bug
+- Raspberry pi will communicate with arduino through `Serial2`

 ## link to Library ( 2018)
 - `Driving.h`
 	- [Driving.h](https://github.com/datduyng/Driving.git)